Fledtrain/web102_datadashboard/README.md

 - [x] **The list displays a list of data fetched using an API call**
 - [x] **Data uses the useEffect React hook and async/await syntax**
 - [x] **The app dashboard includes at least three summary statistics about the data such as**
-- [x] _City, Country, Sunset Time, Station, Temperature, Elevation Angle, Weather_
+- [x] _City, Country, Sunset Time, Station, Temperature, Elevation Angle and Weather_
 - [x] **A search bar allows the user to search for an item in the fetched data**
 - [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**